 Vesicles and bullae arising upon but not limited to sun-exposed skin

 Negative or positive indirect immunofluorescence (IIF) for circulating BMZ autoantibodies

 Direct immunofluorescence (DIF) revealing IgG and/or IgM and often IgA at the BMZ

 In 1995, Yell et al. l described BSLE as "an acquired subepidermal blistering disease in a patient with SLE with immune reactants at the BMZ on either DIF or IIF."

 Detection of an autoantibody directed against collagen VII was shown to play a role in BSLE.
 The criteria by Camisa and Sharma were made before the availability of ELISA or immunoblot technology.
 The use of ELISA for detecting antibodies against NC1 and NC2 of type VII collagen is utilized.

-However, it is important to note that a diagnosis of SLE is usually present however, this may be a first presentation of SLE in a few cases.
+However, it is important to note that a diagnosis of SLE is usually present; however, this may be the first presentation of SLE in a few cases.
 A thorough exclusion of other blistering diseases should also be completed.